swaptacular/swpt_accounts/README.md

 * `consume_chore_messages`

-  Starts only the processes that perform local database tasks.
+  Starts only the processes that perform local database chores.
 This command allows you to start as many additional dedicated chores processors as necessary, to handle the incoming load.